-I see web and mobile development technologies on a crazy race to improve their performance each and every year.
+I see web and mobile development technologies in a crazy race to improve their performance each and every year.

 Obviously, that’s great news.
-Development is becoming faster and easier to execute, cheaper to implement, more user-friendly with less effort, and so on.
+App development is becoming faster and easier to execute, cheaper to implement, more user-friendly with less effort, and so on.
 We live in great times – implementing a business idea has never been easier and technology is opening the doors of imagination wider than ever before.

 For example, let’s take a look at mobile development.
-Everybody wants to build an app, and everybody wants to use them (according to stats, users downloaded 178.1 billion mobile apps to their smart devices by the start of 2018).
+Everybody wants to build an app, and everybody wants to use them (according to stats, mobile apps are expected to generate over $935 billion in reveue by 2023.)

 But until recently, creating an app was very time and cost-consuming.
 And before going to the market, budgets could evaporate and so could the entire project.
-To avoid that, businesses started to look for alternatives, and they found cross-platform development with React Native at the head as a great solution enabling easy creation of cross-mobile apps.
+To avoid that, businesses started to look for alternatives, and they found that React Native development services are a great solution enabling easy creation of cross-mobile apps.

-Today, you will learn about the pros and cons of React Native, and you will be in a much better position to make an informed decision about adding React Native to your tech stack.
+Today, you will learn about the benefits and limitations of React Native, and so you will be in a much better position to make an informed decision about adding it to your tech stack.

 What is React Native?

-RN is a perfect technology to save on development costs, yet still having truly native performance and user-experience flexibility.
+React Native is a perfect technology to save on development costs, yet still have truly native performance and user-experience flexibility.

-It has a number of great advantages, many awesome “ready-to-go” templates, the army of dedicated contributors, and a crowd of fans.
+It has a number of great advantages, many awesome “ready-to-go” templates, an army of dedicated contributors, and a crowd of fans.

-Not to mention world leaders as a core users:
+Not to mention world leaders as core users:

 It’s pretty much everything that technology needs to become hot and mature.

 Although, like any other platform, it has its pros and cons and shouldn’t be used to execute absolutely every single project there is.
-We can see more and more developers (even native ones) choosing React Native as their core mobile development technology.
+We can see more and more developers and native developers choosing React Native as their core mobile development technology.

 But it’s not the choice of developers only.